newplane/newplane.github.io/_services/02-commercial-licensing.md

 ---
 title: "Commercial Licensing"
-date: 2022-09-10T12:05:00+09:00
+date: 2024-08-23T16:36:00+09:00
 weight: 2
 ---

-Open5GS is licensed under a dual licensing model designed to meet the development and distribution needs of both commercial and open source projects.
+Open5GS operates under a dual licensing model, catering to the needs of both commercial and open-source projects.

-The commercial Open5GS license gives you the full rights to create and distribute software on your own terms without any open source license obligations.
-You can grow with Open5GS by establishing a close strategic relationship with [NewPlane](https://newplane.io).
+The commercial [Open5GS](https://open5gs.org) license grants you complete rights to develop and distribute your software with no open-source license obligations.
+By opting for a commercial license, you can leverage Open5GS to its fullest potential while establishing a strategic partnership with [NewPlane](https://newplane.io).

-Open5GS is also available under AGPL-3.0 open source licenses.
-The Open5GS open source licensing is ideal for use cases such as open source projects with open source distribution, student/academic purposes, hobby projects, internal research projects without external distribution, or other projects where all AGPL-3.0 obligations can be met.
+For those who prefer open-source, Open5GS is also available under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.txt) license.
+This open-source licensing option is ideal for projects such as open-source distributions, academic research, hobbyist endeavors, internal research without external distribution, or any project where all AGPL-3.0 requirements are met.

-If your legal department has policies regarding use of software licensed under the AGPL, you may prefer to have a commercial license.
-Contact [\<sales@newplane.io\>](mailto:sales@newplane.io) for more information on commercial licenses.
+If your legal team has concerns about the use of AGPL-licensed software, a commercial license may be a better fit.
+For more details on commercial licensing, please contact us at [\<sales@newplane.io\>](mailto:sales@newplane.io).